bklim5/Deep-Moody-Man/README.md

 I refer a lot to yanpanlau's code here https://github.com/yanpanlau/Keras-FlappyBird/blob/master/README.md.
 Thanks yanpanlau!

-You can refer to some info about Q-learning in my blog: https://blog.bkbklim.com/2017/10/11/deep-moody-man/
+You can refer to some info about Q-learning in my blog: https://blog.bkbklim.com/2017/10/11/deep-moody-man/， or watch this video to see the AI in action :D https://www.youtube.com/watch?v=ryjJUGzDZ_8

 ```
 Python 2.7